Back

 1. Hedging for sixty seconds straight

-I'm not sure, maybe we could, what if you never commit?
+I'm not sure, maybe we could, what if you never commits.
 Examiners can't score what you didn't decide.
 By the second sentence, the listener has to know your choice.

-2. Speaking to the person, not to them
+2. Speaking at the person, not to them

 If your answer could be pasted into an essay, you've slipped into report mode.
 Task 6 is a conversation.
 Open with their name, refer to them as you, and end with a question they could answer.